 "When women lose blood during their period, they're also losing iron, which is why many ladies are left feeling rundown and tired," Smith tells us.
 But fight back the urge to size up to a venti to fight the fatigue.
 "Caffeine causes blood vessels to constrict, and that includes those that feed the uterus.
 When this happens, it can bring on more intense cramps," Smith explains.
 Aside from steering clear of things like coffee, tea, and soda, be sure to avoid hidden sources of caffeine (like chocolate, coffee- and chocolate-flavored snacks, as well as certain nutrition bars, multivitamins, and vitamin-infused beverages)—especially if you're period often leaves you doubled over in pain.
 If you can't perk up without a dietary crutch, at least make the switch to half-caf or decaf beverages (both of which still contain a bit of caffeine).

 Starbucks tall decaf coffee

 Caffeine content: 13-19 milligrams

 Caffeine content: 260 milligrams

 Does your period leave you looking more bloated than a pufferfish that just guzzled a gallon of water?
 Your love for all things salty may be to blame.
-"In the days leading up to your period, your body begins storing sodium and fluids.
-And when you're already bloated, eating high-salt food will only result in more water retention," warns Smith.
-If you're hankering for salty deliciousness if too hard to ignore, pair it with an extra cup of water (or better yet, some slimming detox water) and a second food that's a natural diuretic (like asparagus, parsley, beets, lettuce, and ginger).
-Looking for low-sodium alternatives to some of your favorite treats can be another effective way to keep your stomach flat.
+"In the days leading up to your period, your body begins storing sodium and fluids—and when you're already bloated, eating high-salt foods will only result in more water retention," warns Smith.
+If your hankering for salty deliciousness is too hard to ignore, pair it with an extra cup of water (or better yet, some slimming detox water) and a second food that's a natural diuretic (like asparagus, parsley, beets, lettuce, and ginger).
+Looking for low-sodium alternatives to some of your favorite foods can be another effective way to keep your stomach flat, especially during your period.

 When you're craving fries…